jdrumgoole/quick-start-python-and-mongodb/ep003-PyMongo-Read.md

 {'_id': '01069', 'city': 'PALMER', 'loc': [-72.328785, 42.176233], 'pop': 9778, 'state': 'MA'}
 >>>
 ```
 The `find_one` query will get the first record in the collection.
 You can see
 the structure of the fields in the returned document.
-The `_id` is the zipcode.
+The `_id` is the ZIP code.
 The `city` is the city name.
-The `loc` is the GPS coordindates of each zipcode.
-T
-he `pop` is the population size and the `state` is the two letter state code.
+The `loc` is the GPS coordinates of each ZIP code.
+The `pop` is the population size and the `state` is the two letter state code.
 We are connecting with the default user `demo` with the password `demo`.
 This
 user only has read-only access to this database and collection.

 So what if we want to select all the ZIP codes for a particular city?

-Querying in MongoDB consists of constructing a partial
-JSON document that matches the fields you want to select on.
-So to get
-all the zipcodes in the city of PALMER we use the following query
+Querying in MongoDB consists of constructing a partial JSON document that matches the fields you want to select on.
+So to get all the ZIP codes in the city of PALMER we use the following query

 ```Python
 >>> zipcodes.find({'city': 'PALMER'})